 Approach: Throughout the project, Sustineo worked closely with ACIAR’s Research Manager.
 The Sustineo team integrated ACIAR’s internal impact assessment methodology with the Knowledge Systems-RAPID (Research and Policy In Development) framework.
 Our team designed a mixed methods approach which included fieldwork in giant clam hatcheries, marine protected areas, universities and ecotourism sites which use clams sourced from ACIAR projects.

 In addition to a wider assessment of giant clam research impact in the Indo-Pacific region, Sustineo conducted detailed assessments of clam hatcheries based on fieldwork in the Philippines and the Solomon Islands.
 Drawing on quantitative data, our team interviewed 32 key informants involved in giant clam research, industry, and conservation.

-Sustineo’s Impact Assessment revealed how ACIAR’s work on giant clams had impacted the creation of knowledge on giant clams; the capacity of core researchers and institutions; and the economic impacts on the giant clam market within the Indo-Pacific.
-The assessment found that ACIAR supported the capacity development of local research and the production of highly salient and credible knowledge on giant clam biology and culture techniques.
+Outcome: Sustineo’s Impact Assessment revealed the influence of ACIAR’s investments in the creation of knowledge on giant clams; the capacity of core researchers and institutions; and the economic impacts on the giant clam market within the Indo-Pacific.
+Sustineo found that ACIAR successfully supported the capacity development of local research and the production of highly salient and credible knowledge on giant clam biology and culture techniques.
 However, there were mixed results for the transfer of this knowledge to economic activities and the wider conservation of giant clams.